Skip to Main Content

 Hilton Head Island

-Hilton Head Island has 12 miles of beaches and is a top holiday destination and one of the prettiest places in South Carolina.
+Hilton Head Island is home to 12 miles of the prettiest beached in South Carolina and is a top holiday destination.
 Many top-class cultural festivals are held in Hilton Head each year, as well as 24 top-notch golf courses.
 Hilton Head is only 20 miles from Savannah, Georgia, making it a great day trip.

 Webb Wildlife Center